Applied-Cognition-and-Safety-Lab/XR-Attentional-Visual-Field-Task/README.md

 ### Table of contents

-The project has been test the HTC Vive (Pro) and Valve Index, however visual angle may differ in other VR or AR devices.
-Please refer to the according sections for the Setup Intrstructions.
+The project has been tested the HTC Vive (Pro) and Valve Index, however visual angle may differ in other VR or AR devices.

 - [Getting Started](https://github.com/Applied-Cognition-and-Safety-Lab/XR-Attentional-Visual-Field-Task/blob/main/Getting%20Started.md)
 - [Experiment Settings](https://github.com/Applied-Cognition-and-Safety-Lab/XR-Attentional-Visual-Field-Task/blob/main/ExperimentSettings.md)